acconeer/acconeer-python-exploration/README.md

 python gui/main.py
 ```

-In the top right box of the GUI, named "Connection Settings", select the interface you wish to use
+In the top right box of the GUI, named _Connection_, select the interface you wish to use
-- SPI: the GUI will try to autodetect a sensor connected via USB
+- SPI: autodetects an XM112 connected to USB2 (USB1 is also needed for power)
-- Socket: specify the IP address of your RaspberryPi, running the streaming server
+- Socket: specify the IP address of your Raspberry Pi running the streaming server
-- Serial: specify the COM port that is assigned to the sensor (press "scan ports" to detect available ports)
+- Serial: specify the serial port that is assigned to the sensor

-After pressing "Connect", a connection should be established.
+After pressing _Connect_, a connection should be established.
-In the box below, labeled "Scan Controls", select the service you want to test and configure the sensor and service settings to your specific setup.
+In the box below labeled _Scan controls_, select the service or processing example you want to test.
+Now you may tune the sensor and processing settings to your specific setup.
-Once you press "Start", the GUI will start fetching data from the sensor and plotting the results.
+Once you press _Start measurement_, the application will start fetching data from the sensor and plotting the results.
-You cannot change "Sensor" or "Processing" settings while scanning.
-After pressing "Stop", you can save (and later load data) or just replay the data stored in the sweep buffer.
+After pressing _Stop_, you can save (and later load data) or just replay the data stored in the buffer.
-For basic examples you can also test background cancelation methods using the "Scan Background" or "Load Background" buttons.

-Note that except for Power bins, Envelope and IQ, the GUI is loading examples from the examples/processing folder.
+Except for Envelope, IQ, Power bins, and Sparse, the GUI is loading modules from the examples directory.
-If you modify code in those files, the changes will trickle down to the GUI once you reload it.
+If you modify code in those files, the changes will appear in the GUI once you reload it.

-Large values for "Image history" (IQ and Envelope service) may slow down plotting severely.

 EXPERIMENTAL deep learning: